apache/pekko-connectors/docs/src/main/paradox/other-docs/snapshots.md

 Latest published snapshot version is [![snapshots-badge][]][snapshots]

 The snapshot repository is cleaned from time to time with no further notice.
-Check [Sonatype snapshots Alpakka Kafka files](https://oss.sonatype.org/content/repositories/snapshots/com/lightbend/akka/) to see what versions are currently available.
+Check [Sonatype snapshots Apache Pekko Connectors Kafka files](https://oss.sonatype.org/content/repositories/snapshots/com/lightbend/akka/) to see what versions are currently available.